eksa-arifa/Assignment-2-stage-2-Samsung-innovation-campus---Bocah-Digital/readme.md

 #### Step 1: Prepare ESP32

 Ensure you have an ESP32 board and active WiFi connection.
-Use Arduino IDE or other platforms that support MicroPython.
+Use Thonny IDE or other platforms that support MicroPython.

 #### Step 2: Install MicroPython

 Make sure you have installed MicroPython firmware on ESP32.
-You can follow the official guide to install it here.
+You can follow the guide to install it <a href="https://docs.sunfounder.com/projects/esp32-starter-kit/en/latest/micropython/python_start/install_micropython.html">here</a>.

 #### Step 3: Install Dependencies